Nintendo Switch News Round-up

 Root Double -Before Crime * After Days- Xtend Edition

-Regista, ININ Games, and Sekai Games are bringing the classic visual novel Root Double -Before Crime * After Days- Xtend Edition to Nintendo Switch with the full review coming very soon.
+Regista, ININ Games, and Sekai Games are bringing the classic visual novel Root Double -Before Crime * After Days- Xtend Edition to Nintendo Switch with the full reveal coming very soon.
 The game is set in 2030 and features two protagonists aiming for survival, with progression based upon SSS to allow the player to manipulate the story based purely upon emotion, rather than by clear-cut choices.

 Sakuna: Of Rice and Ruin